18F/health-tracking-course/syllabus.md

 1. Describe short-term project value proposition and long-term alignment.
 2. Appraise process and progress to appropriate baselines and metrics.
 3. Assess user involvement and impact on project timeline and deliverables.
-4. Compare and contract team member priorities with roadmap and deliverables.
-5. Relate individual and departmental priorities to projects' value proposition.
+4. Relate individual and departmental priorities to projects' roadmap and value proposition.

 ### State's Skills and Capacities